rylee1999/RGoerlitzTechLog/MarkDownFiles/PublishingFromArcServerToAGOL.md

 ### Step 2
-Go onto AGOL and go to "My Content" --> "new item" --> "URL" --> insert Map Server  URL --> Leave as if you want a MapService Map Image or add /0 to URL to make it a MapService Feature Layer
+Go onto AGOL and go to "My Content" --> "new item" --> "URL" --> insert Map Server  URL --> Leave as is you want a MapService Map Image or add /0 to URL to make it a MapService Feature Layer

 --> Add item details (description, summary, tags)